Questions and Answers about HPV and the Vaccine

 Can the HPV vaccine cause HPV?

 No. The HPV vaccine is made using a protein from the surface of the HPV virus.
-Although the protein folds itself to look like a viral particle in a microscope, it does not contain any genetic material, so it cannot replicate and cause an infection.
+Although the protein folds itself to look like a viral particle in a microscope, it does not contain any genetic material, so it cannot replicate or cause an infection.
 Because the proteins look like a viral particle, scientists refer to them as “virus-like particles.”

 Does the HPV vaccine protect me against any other sexually transmitted diseases (STDs)?